CrowdStrike security update fails Windows PCs globally Risk & Repeat: Faulty CrowdStrike update causes global outage

 User mode

-User mode applications are less privileged and cannot access system resources directly.
+User mode applications are less privileged and can't access system resources directly.
 Instead, an application running in user mode must make system calls to the kernel to access system resources.
 The kernel then acts as a manager, scheduler and gatekeeper for those resources and works to prevent conflicting resource requests.

-The processor switches to kernel mode as the kernel processes its system calls and then switches back to user mode to continue operating the application(s).
+The processor switches to kernel mode as the kernel processes its system calls and then switches back to user mode to continue operating the applications.

 Types of kernels